yast/yast.github.io/_posts/2020-11-25-presenting-cockpit-wicked.md

 included in SUSE-based distributions.

 As we are experts in systems management, we were given the task of building a Cockpit module to handle network configuration using Wicked instead of NetworkManager.
-And today, we are presenting the first version of such a module.
+And today we are presenting the first version of such a module.
 It is still a work in progress, but it already supports some basic use cases:

 * Inspect interfaces configuration.
 * Configure common IPv4/IPv6 settings.